Skip to main content

 Download and configure kubeconfig file

 3. To configure access to the cluster, edit the users > user > exec > env field in the downloaded kubeconfig file (.yaml).
-Enter the access key ID and secret key in the respective fields.
+Enter the generated key ID and secret key in the respective fields.

 users: